-- (1) Treatment assignment adjustment telephone contact 1 week after randomization (no oxygen group) - (2) Oxygen education and ambulatory prescription visit 1 week after randomization (supplemental oxygen group) - (3) Telephone visit for vital status and interim history every 4 months between yearly in person visits (both groups) - (4) In person clinic visits at yearly anniversaries after randomization (both groups) - (5) Adherence promotion contacts by telephone weekly for 1 month, monthly for 5 months after randomization, every other month through 12 months, and annually (at in person visits) thereafter (supplemental oxygen group) - (6) Adherence monitoring contacts by mail every 2 months after randomization for the duration of the trial (supplemental group) - (7) Mailed collection of 2 quality of life questionnaires at 4 and 16 months
+- (1) Treatment assignment adjustment telephone contact 1 week after randomization (no oxygen group) - (2) Oxygen education and ambulatory prescription visit 1 week after randomization (supplemental oxygen group) - (3) Telephone visit for vital status and interim history every 4 months between yearly in person visits (both groups) - (4) In person clinic visits at yearly anniversaries after randomization (both groups) - (5) Adherence promotion contacts by telephone weekly for 1 month, monthly for 5 months after randomization, every other month through 12 months, and annually (at in person visits) thereafter (supplemental oxygen group) - (6) Adherence monitoring contacts by mail every 2 months after randomization for the duration of the trial (supplemental group) - (7) Mailed collection of 2 quality of life questionnaires at 4 and 16 months and follow participants.

-Fourteen Regional Clinical Centers (RCC), a Data Coordinating Center, the National Heart, Lung, and Blood Institute, and the Centers for Medicare and Medicaid Services are conducting the trial.
-Each RCC may work with and manage a network of associated sites to evaluate, randomize, and follow participants.
 It is expected that the associated sites may have varying capability for data collection for the trial, and the LOTT Steering Committee has tried to construct the LOTT protocol to permit these differing levels of participation while still requiring high quality data collection and patient care.
 Partnering with the pulmonary community will facilitate recruiting the very large sample size required for the primary outcome (survival) analysis in LOTT.
-Partnering with the pulmonary community will facilitate relevant, and in the future, will facilitate introduction, acceptance, and use of the results in clinical practice.
+Partnering with the pulmonary community will also yield insight into how to make the trial clinically relevant, and in the future, will facilitate introduction, acceptance, and use of the results in clinical practice.

+Fourteen Regional Clinical Centers (RCC), a Data Coordinating Center, the National Heart, Lung, and Blood Institute, and the Centers for Medicare and Medicaid Services are conducting the trial.
+Each RCC may work with and manage a network of associated sites to evaluate, randomize,